CalAIM Community Supports: Promoting Independent Living Among Older Adults and People with Disabilities

 The accompanying compilation of published studies provides a detailed, sortable collection of literature reviewed on each Community Support described in the report, so readers can dive deeper into the evidence on specific services.

-Authors of this report and CHCF’s recently released report, CalAIM and Institutional Long-Term Care: Lessons for Medi-Cal Managed Care, will jointly present key findings about the opportunities for both Community Supports and Medi-Cal’s institutional long-term care carve-in to promote community living on a webinar on Thursday, May 19, at noon (PT).
-Please register in advance.
+Authors of this report and CHCF’s recently released report, CalAIM and Institutional Long-Term Care: Lessons for Medi-Cal Managed Care, jointly presented key findings about the opportunities for both Community Supports and Medi-Cal’s institutional long-term care carve-in to promote community living on a webinar on May 19, 2022.
+The webinar recording and slides are available here.